TechLabs-Berlin/wt21-giving/Blogpost_DS.md

 ## Get Data Set

-There were two sources to get Data from: Charity Navigator (US) and DZI (Deutsches Zentralinstitut für soziale Fragen, German).
+There were two sources to get the data we need from: Charity Navigator (US) and DZI (Deutsches Zentralinstitut für soziale Fragen DZI, German).
 Charity Navigator offered an API to get data, for DZI we needed to scrap the data (thanks to Max and Zubin).
 The files we got from the API were quite hard to format to a clean data frame so in the end we found a clean data frame in Kaggle.

 ## Cleaning Data